mnlipp/osgi-getting-started/Bndtools.md

 The tool bnd takes a different perspective on defining bundles.
 From bnd's point of view, `MANIFEST.MF` is the source of information about the bundle at runtime only.
 While developing the bundle, you need closely related, but sometimes slightly different information and  *additional* information.
 So, to bnd, `MANIFEST.MF` is an artifact that is generated during build time from information contained in a file called `bnd.bnd`.
 The eclipse plugin bndtools provides a GUI for editing `bnd.bnd` (again with the possibility to edit the source directly) and components that make the information from `bnd.bnd` available to Eclipse's continuous build.

-There is a [tutorial](https://bndtools.org/tutorial.html) for Bndtools, which I found (at the time of this writing) to be rather confusing[^lastLook].
-It addresses developers with some OSGi experience rather than users who want to get an (Eclipse based) environment for writing their first bundle.
+There is a [tutorial](https://bndtools.org/tutorial.html) for Bndtools, which I found (at the time of writing this) to be rather confusing[^lastLook].
+It addresses developers with some OSGi experience rather than users who want to get an (Eclipse based) environment for developing their first bundle.
 So let's simply once more focus on our Simple Bundle and port it to a Bndtools project.

 [^lastLook]: When I last had a look at it, it was marked as "out of date" and as
     to be replaced by something new.
 So when you read this, maybe things